Created: 06 March 2014

 We work for a world without preventable mother-child deaths and where all the children, even the most vulnerable, can live in a favorable environment to their development.
 (Isaak 65, 16)

 “That all the children may have life and have it abundantly.”
 (Jo 10,10).
-The mission of the Pastoral Care for Children is to promote the development of children, in the light of the evangelical option for the poor, from the mother's womb to 6 years old, helping their families and communities to transform their own lives through basic guidelines of health, nutrition, education and citizenship, based on the Christian mystic that unites faith and life.
+The mission of the Child’s Pastoral is to promote the development of children, in the light of the evangelical option for the poor, from the mother's womb to 6 years old, helping their families and communities to transform their own lives through basic guidelines of health, nutrition, education and citizenship, based on the Christian mystic that unites faith and life.

 Values and beliefs

-Beliefs (In what Pastoral Care for Children believes):
+Beliefs (In what Child’s Pastoral believes):

 God's glory is life;